NeoDrew/DBMS/README.md

 # DBMS
 <hr></hr>
 A simple database management system for the Killburnazon database.
 Use it to create and query a mock relational database.
+Or, as a template for your own project!

 ## Dependencies
 * Apache Web Server - I used XAMPP